-NID's Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project Relicensings Studies (2009).
-WPT is addressed by an ongoing study in support of the coordinated relicensing of NID's Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project.
+Nevada Irrigation District's (NID) Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project Relicensing Studies (2008-2009)

+Western pond turtle was addressed by a study performed for the coordinated relicensing of NID's Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project.

-The 2008 results for this study (NID and PG&E 2009e) are available on the NID/PG&E Relicensing Website at www.nid-relicensing.com, and can be accessed by selecting "Technical Memoranda" on the Quick Launch bar located on the left side of the website's main page.
-This relicensing study is currently ongoing and the 2009 results will be available in early 2010.
+Results for these studies (NID and PG&E 2010l) are available on the NID/PG&E Relicensing Website at www.nid-relicensing.com.

-South Feather Water and Power Relicensing, 2006.
-Visual encounter surveys were conducted for WPT in the Slate Creek Diversion Dam Reach, and none were found.
+South Feather Water and Power Relicensing (2006)

+Visual encounter surveys were conducted for Western pond turtle in the Slate Creek Diversion Dam Reach, and none were found.

-Licensee also found two sources of anecdotal information regarding reptiles (Class Reptilia, snakes and lizards) or turtles (Class Chelonia) associated with aquatic environments upstream of the Project, which are described below.
+Licensee also found two sources of anecdotal information regarding reptiles or turtles associated with aquatic environments upstream of the Project, which are described below.

-There are museum records from CAS and MVZ for four species (Table 7.3.4-8).
-These include one special-status aquatic turtle, WPT, which is discussed in Section 7.3.2.
+There are museum records from CAS and MVZ for four species (Table 7.3.4-7).
+These include one special-status aquatic turtle, western pond turtle, which is discussed in Section 7.3.2.
 Garter snakes also are often associated with aquatic habitats to varying extents.

 There are records for Sierra garter snake on the North Yuba River and tributaries (i.e., Cherokee Creek and Deadwood Creek) upstream of the Project.
-The western terrestrial garter snake has been recorded on the North Yuba River, Deadwood Creek, and tributaries to New Bullards Bar Reservoir (i.e., Willow Creek and Mill Creek), and the common garter snake is documented on Willow Creek.
+The western terrestrial garter snake has been recorded on the North Yuba River, Deadwood Creek, Indian Creek, Cherokee Creek, and tributaries to New Bullards Bar Reservoir (i.e., Willow Creek and Mill Creek), and the common garter snake is documented on Willow Creek.

-WPT occurrences upstream of the Project are associated with ponds, and occasionally with streams in the North Yuba (pond near Grizzly Gulch Creek), Middle Yuba (pond near Grizzly Creek and in Little Willow Creek), and South Yuba (pond near Shady Creek) watersheds.
+Western pond turtle occurrences upstream of the Project are associated with ponds and streams in the North Yuba (pond near Grizzly Gulch Creek), Middle Yuba (pond near Grizzly Creek, tributary to Indian Creek, and in Little Willow Creek), and South Yuba (pond near Shady Creek) watersheds.

-Table 7.3.4-8.
+Table 7.3.4-7.
 Aquatic reptile and turtle species that have been reported from the Project Vicinity.

-Species General Distribution Western pond turtle Actinemys [Emys] marmorata Occurs in a wide variety of aquatic habitats across a broad range of elevations, particularly permanent ponds, lakes, side channels, backwaters, and pools of streams, but is uncommon in high-gradient streams.
+Species General Distribution Western pond turtle Actinemys [Emys] marmorata 1 Occurs in a wide variety of aquatic habitats across a broad range of elevations, particularly permanent ponds, lakes, side channels, backwaters, and pools of streams, but is uncommon in high-gradient streams.
 Often overwinters in forested habitats and oviposits in summer at upland sites as much as 1,200 feet from aquatic habitats.
 See Section 7.3.2.
-Sierra garter snake Thamnophis couchii Highly-aquatic snake occurring in the Sierra Nevada at elevations of 300-8,000 ft.
-Western terrestrial garter snake Occurs throughout the Sierra Nevada up to 13,100 ft elevation.
-Often forages in or near aquatic Thamnophis elegans habitats.
+Sierra garter snake Thamnophis couchii Highly aquatic snake occurring in the Sierra Nevada at elevations of 300-8,000 ft.
+Western terrestrial garter snake Thamnophis elegans Occurs throughout the Sierra Nevada up to 13,100 ft elevation.
+Often forages in or near aquatic habitats.
 Common garter snake Widespread throughout northern California, occurs east and west of the high Sierras and south to Thamnophis sirtalis San Joaquin Valley.
 Often forages in or near aquatic habitats.

-Source(s): Storer 1930; Jennings and Hayes 1994; Jennings 1996 formerly called Clemmys marmorata or Emys marmorata formerry caned Clemmys marmorala of Emys marmorala
+Source(s): Storer 1930; Jennings and Hayes 1994; Jennings 1996

+Formerly called Clemmys marmorata or Emys marmorata.